-Even if people were to become as “posthuman” as the bionic characters of cyberpunk fiction, they would likely remain physically embodied and permeable to the influences of water cycle, photosynthesis, macroclimate, seismology, bacterial resistance to pharmaceuticals, and the “natural” advantages and disadvantages of regional habitats (6).
+Even if people were to become as “posthuman” as the bionic characters of cyberpunk fiction, they would likely remain physically embodied and permeable to the influences of water cycle, photosynthesis, macroclimate, seismology, bacterial resistance to pharmaceuticals, and the “natural” advantages and disadvantages of regional habitats.
+(6)

-The problem is that sometimes we are not able to recognize nature in commodities, high-tech objects, or cyborgs – nature’s mask seems to have swallowed both flesh and face.
-However, it is not because we are not able to see something that it does not exist.
+The problem is that sometimes we are not able to recognize nature in commodities, high-tech objects, or cyborgs—nature’s mask seems to have swallowed both flesh and face.
+However, it is not because we are unable to see something that does not exist.
 That is why we have to give some depth to the field of differences, which is anything but flat.
-So, if in our diagram we can see, horizontally, three specific areas – naturecultures in the middle, machines on the right, and wild nature on the left – we also need to acknowledge a vertical dimension severing naturecultures, wild nature, and technological beings from a dark, invisible, unknown nature: what I call deep nature is the encounter between the vertical and horizontal dimension – which reveals a depth of field.
+So, if in our diagram we can see, horizontally, three specific areas—naturecultures in the middle, machines on the right, and wild nature on the left—we also need to acknowledge a vertical dimension severing naturecultures, wild nature, and technological beings from a dark, invisible, unknown nature: what I call deep nature is the encounter between the vertical and horizontal dimensions, which reveals a depth of field.

 In the diagram of natures, the function of depth is to host the invisible, the unknown, the frightening darkness that Jean Paul has identified as the “empty, bottomless socket” of God (337), a metaphor that strongly influenced the French romantic tradition.
-In “Magnitudo Parvi,” Hugo exclaims: “L’oeil est crevé! (the eye (of God) is punctured!)” – a gruesome deed that he attributes to Spinoza and Lucretius, those atheists who refuse to see God also in the “abyss,” in what – for Hugo - falsely appears as devoid of the divine (169).
+In “Magnitudo Parvi,” Hugo exclaims: “L’oeil est crevé!” (the eye (of God) is punctured!)—a gruesome deed that he attributes to Spinoza and Lucretius, those atheists who refuse to see God also in the “abyss,” in what—for Hugo—falsely appears as devoid of the divine (169).
 A few years after Hugo’s poem, Nerval writes in “Christ at Gethsemane”:

 Seeking the eye of God, I’ve only seen a pit,